 We do not have an expiration date for coursework.
 However, we recommend more recent coursework to ensure students are prepared for our rigorous program.

-50% of prerequisites must be completed or in progress by the fall application deadline.
+No more than two prerequisite courses should be in progress by the fall application deadline.

 All prerequisites must be completed, and grades posted by your institution, by June 30 of the application year, prior to matriculation in August.